junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "But you rooted for them?
 You came back 40 thousand years to save them," Dean says, voice neutral, not anywhere close to accusing.
 Just asking.
 Just listening.

 "It's a whole human race.
 I couldn't bear to see them disappear.
-All those art and thoughts and lives, they'll never appear again anywhere else.
+All those arts and thoughts and lives, they'll never appear again anywhere else.
 You people, the Homo Sapien Sapiens never have anything similar."
 Cas watches them with a small tender smile like a mother watching a child, a gardener watching a flower in his garden.
 Dean notices it, and finds it familiar.

 "Does that mean I'd have four fingers and four toes if we're descendants of them?"
 Dean tries to ease the mood, can't help wondering aloud.
 "I bet I won't look as good as I am now, innit?"